 This entry level DAC dongle connects corded headphones to digital devices via USB-C for a big sonic upgrade.
 Equipped with a high-performance DAC chip from ESS Sabre (the ES9219MQ/Q) combined with iFi’s dedicated clock circuitry the Go Link delivers ultra-low distortion, excellent clarity and impressive dynamic range.
 The cable consists of silver-plated copper conductors with individual polymer insulation in a ‘twisted’ configuration to optimize inductance and aids with noise rejections.
 This DAC supports all music formats for streaming services like Apply Music, Spotify, Tidal, Netflix, Disney+ and more.

+Available for $59.00 via Amazon and B&H or directly through iFi.

 Go Pod